aumpierre-unb/PonchonSavarit.jl/README.md

 ### **stages**

-stages computes the number of theoretical stages of a distillation column using the Ponchon-Savarit method from the top to the bottom of the column given a x-h-y-H matrix of the liquid and the vapor fractions at equilibrium and their enthalpies, the vector of the fractions of the products and two parameters among the feed quality, the reflux ratio at the top of the column and the reflux ratio at the bottom of the column.
+stages computes the number of theoretical stages of a distillation column using the Ponchón-Savarit method from the top to the bottom of the column given a x-h-y-H matrix of the liquid and the vapor fractions at equilibrium and their enthalpies, the vector of the fractions of the products and two parameters among the feed quality, the reflux ratio at the top of the column and the reflux ratio at the bottom of the column.

 If feed is a saturated liquid, feed quality q = 1, feed quality is reset to q = 1 - 1e-10.